Unifying Self-Supervised Clustering and Energy-Based Models

 Let's start by proving statement a and recalling that $\mathcal{L}_{GEN}(\Theta,\mathcal{D})=-CE(p,p_\Theta)$.
 Firstly, we test for failure mode 1 (i.e. representational collapse).
 We observe that for all $x\in\mathbb{R}^d$

 thus $p_\Theta(x)$ assigns constant mass everywhere.
 Clearly, $p_\Theta$ is different from $p$.
 Therefore, $-CE(p,p_\Theta)<-CE(p,p)$ and failure mode 1 is not admissible.
 Secondly, we test for failure mode 2 (i.e. cluster collapse).
-We can equivalently rewrite the definition of cluster collapse by stating that there exists $j\in\{1,\dots,c\}$, such that for all $x\in\mathbb{R}^d$ and for all $y\neq j$, $f_j(enc(x))-f_y(enc(x))\rightarrow\infty$.
+We can equivalently rewrite the definition of cluster collapse by stating that there exists $j\in\{1,\dots,c\}$, such that for all $x\in\mathbb{R}^d$ and for all $y\neq j$, $U_{:j}^Tg(x)-U_{:y}^Tg(x)\rightarrow\infty$.
 Additionally, we observe that

 where we have used the failure mode condition to obtain the last equality.
 Now, note that Eq.~(\ref{eq:temp_ebm}) defines a standard energy-based model.
 Consequently, given enough capacity for the predictive model, it is trivial to verify that there exists $\Theta$ such that the condition about failure mode is met and $p_\Theta$ is equal to $p$.
 Cluster collapse is therefore an admissible solution.
-Thirdly, we test for permutation invariance for the cluster assignments.
+Thirdly, we test for the inconsistency of cluster assignments.
 Indeed, we have that

-where $t_i(y)=f_y(enc(x_i))$.
+where $t_i(y)=U_{:y}^Tg(x_i)$.
 Similarly, we have that

 Hence, failure mode 3 is an admissible solution.

 Let's continue by proving statement b and recalling that

 Firstly, we test for representational collapse.
 In this case, we have that for all $i\in\{1,\dots,n\}$